adwitha23/What-sUpTKM/README.md

   Member 2: Neeta A Suresh - TKM College of Engineering

-Hosted Project Link

-[Link to your Vercel/Netlify/Heroku deployment] Project Description
+Project Description

 Whatsup TKM is a high-engagement campus event portal that replaces traditional list-based discovery with a Tinder-style swipe interface.
 It centralizes event registration, ticket reselling, and campus-wide community discussions into a single "Obsidian" themed web app.